Custom Event Checks

 Integrations page

-Click \+ Add Integration on the Custom Event Integration card, enter the name of the system you are integrating with (e.g. PagerDuty) and click “Create”.
+Enter the name of the system you are integrating with (e.g. Orca) and click Create.

 After creating a Custom Event Integration, you’ll be redirected to a page that looks like: